neo4j/graphql/docs/rfcs/rfc-013-graphql-toolbox-improvement.md

 ### Requirements

+(ordered by priority)
--   Central hosting of the GraphQL toolbox including a workflow to publish the latest release.
+-   Central hosting of the GraphQL toolbox, including a workflow to publish the latest release.
 -   Add a link or button to [Canny](https://canny.io/) for feedback collection
 -   Track basic metrics with [Segment](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/), see more details below
+-   Schema builder editor: autocompletion for directives etc, leverage the `@neo4j/graphql` documentation for a better developer experience
 -   Make it more prominent that the GraphQL Toolbox uses `@neo4j/graphql` by adding links to the documentation
--   Schema builder editor: autocompletion for directives etc, leverage the `@neo4j/graphql` documentation for a better developer experience
+-   Address the highest priority/impact bugs and pebbles listed in the Trello card
 -   Highlight the keybindings, see below
--   Address the highest priority/impact bugs and pebbles listed in the Trello card
 -   Investigate the requirements and effort for adding the GraphQL toolbox to NX

 Related:

 -   Conduct user interviews with both internal and external people (done by the UX team)
--   (Fine) tune and adjust the developer experience to the determind user journey.
+-   (Fine) tune and adjust the developer experience to the determined user journey.

 #### Tracking

-Create a spreasheet to list all the tracking events, their name, why we track it etc.
+Create a spreadsheet to list all the tracking events, their name, why we track it etc.

 Questions we need to answer:

 -   Is the documentation explorer (opened via the `?`) being used?
 -   Is the database introspection (the `generate TypeDefs` button) being used?
--   Are the users switching between the schema builder view and the editor view?
 -   Are users changing the editor theme?
 -   Is the `debug` toggle being used?
 -   Is the `regex` toggle being used?